Mercy-Collective/.github/profile/README.md

 </a>

 ## Framework
-In June 2023 we've launcher the Mercy Framework.
+In June 2023 we've launched the Mercy Framework.
 It is a powerful and flexible framework designed specifically for FiveM, a modification framework for Grand Theft Auto V.

 [![Framework](https://github-readme-stats.vercel.app/api/pin/?username=Mercy-Collective&repo=mercy-framework&theme=dark#gh-dark-mode-only)](https://github.com/Mercy-Collective/mercy-framework)